thesadru/disnake/docs/ext/commands/commands.rst

     @bot.command()
     async def info(ctx, *, member: disnake.Member):
-        """Tells you some info about the member.""" msg = f'{member} joined on {member.joined_at} and has {len(member.roles)} roles.' await ctx.send(msg)
+        """Tells yo some info abot the member.""" msg = f'{member} joined on {member.joined_at} and has {len(member.roles)} roles.' await ctx.send(msg)

     @info.error
     async def info_error(ctx, error):
         if isinstance(error, commands.BadArgument):
-            await ctx.send('I could not find that member...')
+            await ctx.send('I cold not find that member...')

 The first parameter of the error handler is the :class:`.Context` while the second one is an exception that is derived from :exc:`~ext.commands.CommandError`.
-A list of errors is found in the :ref:`ext_commands_api_errors` page of the documentation.
+A list of errors is fond in the :ref:`ext_commands_api_errors` page of the documentation.

 Checks
 -------

-There are cases when we don't want a user to use our commands.
-They don't have permissions to do so or maybe we blocked them from using our bot earlier.
+There are cases when we don't want a user to use or commands.
+They don't have permissions to do so or maybe we blocked them from using or bot earlier.
 The commands extension comes with full support for these things in a concept called a :ref:`ext_commands_api_checks`.

 A check is a basic predicate that can take in a :class:`.Context` as its sole parameter.
-Within it, you have the following
+Within it, yo have the following
 options:

 - Return ``True`` to signal that the person can run the command.
 - Return ``False`` to signal that the person cannot run the command.
 - Raise a :exc:`~ext.commands.CommandError` derived exception to signal the person cannot run the command.

-    - This allows you to have custom error messages for you to handle in the :ref:`error handlers <ext_commands_error_handler>`.
+    - This allows yo to have custom error messages for yo to handle in the :ref:`error handlers <ext_commands_error_handler>`.

-To register a check for a command, we would have two ways of doing so.
+To register a check for a command, we wold have two ways of doing so.
 The first is using the :meth:`~ext.commands.check` decorator.
 For example:

 .. code-block:: python3